-If the gateway usernames are different from the Okta usernames, you must configure the SPS RADIUS plugin to map the gateway usernames to the Okta usernames.
+If the gateway usernames are different from the Okta usernames, you must configure the SPS Okta plugin to map the gateway usernames to the Okta usernames.
 The mapping can be as simple as appending a domain name to the gateway username, or you can query an LDAP or Microsoft Active Directory server.
-For details, see [USERMAPPING] on page 27.
+For details, see Mapping SPS usernames to Okta identities.